 Echinoderms are found in almost all depths, latitudes and environments in the ocean.
 They reach the highest density levels in coral reef environments but are also widespread on shallow shores and around the poles.
 They occur in various habitats from the intertidal zone down to the bottom of the deep sea trenches and from sand and rubble to coral reefs and are in cold and tropical seas.

 experienced divers can be fooled by some of these ingenious disguises.
 The art of poison has also reached new heights on the reef.
 Many undersea residents have strong poisons as a means of protection.
-Some species carry enough venom in their bodies to kill several men.
+Some of these Creatures of the Coral Reef carry enough venom in their bodies to kill several men.

 Sharks and Rays